Sandefjord Airport, Torp: Establishment

 Negotiations among NATO, the United States and Norway were initiated on 27 March 1951.
-The United States wanted to own and operate the air stations itself, and use the stations for preemptive strikes towards the Soviet Union.
+The United States wanted to own and operate the air stations themselves, and use the stations for preemptive strikes towards the Soviet Union.
 At the time, air stations were available for use at Sola, Gardermoen, Lista and Ørland, but more capacity would be needed.
 On 24 November, the United States proposed converting Tønsberg Airport, Jarlsberg into an air force station.
 NATO dedicated NOK 48 million to rebuild the airport.
 The issue was discussed by Parliament on 4 March 1952 along with several other proposals to build air stations or expand airports to meet NATO's needs, namely Gardermoen, Jarlsberg, Lista, Ørland, Bardufoss and Rygge.
 The legislature approved funding the program with NOK 92 million of the total NOK 277.6 million budget.
 In May 1952, Prime Minister Oscar Torp informed United States General Dwight D. Eisenhower that he intended to try to convince Parliament to change the Norwegian base policies to allow permanent stationing of foreign troops.
 This was not successful, and Parliament would not change the policy.
 Instead, the politicians hoped the American fighters based in Denmark would defend Norway.